 As a yoga teacher of 20 years and having seen thousands of runners in my classes I can say that unless someone walks naturally with their feet parallel and has good ankle alignment (isn’t rolling inward on a weak arch) they should really not be running marathons (or anything more than a jaunt to the bus!) as they may eventually find they have knee pain.

 The solution is to strengthen and stretch the whole body while maintaining optimum skeletal alignment.
-A balanced yoga practise such as Fierce Grace that has been designed to ensure alignment, safe progression and full range of movement is the perfect partner for your running or cycling and will reduce the likelihood of injuries or discomfort, as well as bringing mental wellbeing, cardio, fitness and relaxation.
+A balanced yoga practice such as Fierce Grace that has been designed to ensure alignment, safe progression and full range of movement is the perfect partner for your running or cycling and will reduce the likelihood of injuries or discomfort, as well as bringing mental wellbeing, cardio, fitness and relaxation.

 FG’s Deep Core's Spine Balancing Head to Knee sequence is one particularly good exercise to release this tension safely and the deep hip openers and spine alignment poses help create fluidity to the area.

-Dragon Pose (Runners stretch) with tailbone tucked under is very beneficial.
-Supported backbend from IN
+Dragon Pose (Runner's stretch) with tailbone tucked under is very beneficial.
+Supported backbend from IN.

-Fixed Firm from FG.
+Fixed Firm from Fierce Grace